snikhil17/Spark-Task-1-April-2021/README.md

 # Spark-Task-1-April-2021-
-Task: What will be predicted score if a student studies for 9.25 hrs/ day?
-Prediction using Supervised ML Predict the percentage of an student based on the no. of study hours.
+Predict the percentage of an student based on the no. of study hours.
 Simple linear regression task as it involves just 2 variables.
 Data: http://bit.ly/w-data